-Entry-Level O.T.D.
-Curriculum Design
+Entry-Level OTD Curriculum Design

 Philosophy of the Occupational Therapy Program

 Occupational therapy helps people of all ages engage in day-to-day activities through therapeutic use of occupations (AOTA, 2020).
-The word occupation refers to all of the activities that occupy the individual’s time, meet personal needs, enable participation in family and community life, and sustain health and well-being (AOTA, 2017; Wilcock, 2006).
+The word occupation refers to all the activities that occupy the individual’s time, meet personal needs, enable participation in family and community life, and sustain health and well-being (AOTA, 2017; Wilcock, 2006).
 Occupational therapists believe that humans need occupation to grow and thrive; as humans participate in occupation, the union of the mind, body, and spirit is expressed.
 Occupations are embedded in the everyday life of each person and are best understood in the context of the environment(s) in which they occur (Hooper & Wood, 2019).
 Occupational therapists believe that occupations, and especially occupational participation, have the power to impact humans’ state of personal health.
 Restricted opportunity for participation in personally valued occupations is believed to result in states of dysfunction, dissatisfaction, and an overall diminished well-being (Hasselkus, 2011).
 Occupational therapists believe in occupational justice – the right to access occupational participation and meet basic occupational needs regardless of life circumstances and/or disability (Wilcock & Townsend, 2019).

 Reflecting our beliefs about the value of occupation to human beings, our philosophy of teaching and learning begins with the core subject of occupation.
 Subject-centered learning enables educators and their students to keep the profession’s core subject at the center of learning (Hooper et al., 2014; Palmer, 1998).
 We believe maintaining occupation as our central focus is fundamental to students’ development of sound professional reasoning and ultimately, professional identity (Bilics, 2014; Hooper et al., 2014).

-Learners will come with previous experiences which are used to connect to new learning about the occupational therapy profession (Merriam et al., 2007a; Hooper et al., 2014).
-Learners are motivated by the perceived necessity to learn the information (Merriam et al., 2007a).
-Learners are invested in their learning.
+Diverse learning styles exist among groups of learners due to various inherent and experiential determinants of learning (Kitchie & Arnaud, 2020).
+Learners will come with previous experiences which are integrated into new learning to create new understanding about the occupational therapy profession (Anderson, Krathwohl, et al. 2001; Hooper et al., 2014; Merriam et al., 2007a).
+Learners are motivated by the perceived necessity to learn information (Merriam et al., 2007a).
 With this motivation comes the ability to initiate and engage in self-directed inquiry.
 The learner takes responsibility for being an active participant—able to transfer knowledge and skills into both the professional and personal arenas of his or her life (Sell, 2008).
 The learner is curious and tolerates ambiguity as they engage in the learning process.
-The learner collaborates with others in an array of dynamic learning strategies as implored by environmental and situational demands (Merriam et al., 2007a, 2007b).
+The learner collaborates with others in an array of dynamic learning strategies as implored by environmental and situational demands (Merriam, et al., 2007a, 2007b).

 Educators establish a classroom culture that facilitates development of the inquisitive nature of the student to further enable them to ask the critical questions of themselves, of the occupational therapy profession and of the society in the future (Merriam et al., 2007a; Hooper et al., 2014).
 This includes understanding current practice, posing missing elements, and developing solutions for future practice (Hooper, 2010).
 The educator fosters positive relationships among the community of learners (student, educator, practitioner, researchers, and consumers).
 Educators carefully construct learning experiences from a repertoire of contextualized instructional methods based on where students are in the learning process (Merriam et al., 2007a, 2007b).
+The educator integrates multiple teaching theories and multimodal methods to address all domains of learning [cognitive, affective, & kinesthetic] (Bloom, 1956) that align with diverse learning styles among groups of learners.

 American Occupational Therapy Association Commission on Education (2017).
 Philosophical base of occupational therapy.
-American Journal of Occupational Therapy, 71(suppl.2), 7112410045. https://doi.org/10.5014/ajot.2017.716S06
+American Journal of Occupational Therapy, 71(Suppl.2), 7112410045. https://doi.org/10.5014/ajot.2017.716S06

 Angelo, T. A., & Cross, K. P. (1993).
 Classroom assessment techniques: A handbook for college teachers (2nd ed.).
 Jossey-Bass.